jamlib/tia-audio/README.md

 ### Submitting a Pull Request

+Fork repo on Github.

+From within source path, setup new remote, run:

+    git remote add myfork git@github.com:$GITHUB-USERNAME/tia-audio.git

-From within source path, create a new branch to use for development, run:
+Create a new branch to use for development, run:

     git checkout -b new-branch

-Make your changes, add, commit and push to Github, then back on Github, submit pull request.
+Make your changes, add, commit and push to your Github fork.

+Back on Github, submit pull request.

 ## License